-Line an 8-inch square dish with baking paper, leaving a little bit hanging out of each side so that it's easy to pull the tiffin out once set.
+Line an 8×8-inch tin with baking paper, leaving a little bit hanging out of each side so that it's easy to pull the tiffin out once set.

 In a large bowl, break the Digestive biscuits into chunks using the end of a rolling pin or your hands.
 Don't crush them completely- it's best to have some larger pieces with a few crumbs for the best texture.

-Add the vegan butter, golden syrup and cocoa powder to a small saucepan.
-Place it over a low heat and stir occasionally until the butter has melted.
+Add the vegan margarine, golden syrup and cocoa powder to a small saucepan.
+Place it over a low heat and stir occasionally until the margarine has melted.

 Add the chocolate to the saucepan and continue to stir over low heat until it has melted.
 The mixture should be smooth and glossy.